QiufangMa/Agent-architecture/README.md

 <!-- regenerate: on (set to off if you edit this file) -->

-# Integrating Generative AI with Network Digital Twin for Network Operation
+# Network Digital Twin based Architecture for Service oriented AI for Network Operation

 This is the working area for the individual Internet-Draft, "Integrating Generative AI with Network Digital Twin for Network Operation".